Discrete frames on finite dimensional quaternion Hilbert spaces: Frames in quaternion Hilbert space

-this differs from the correct signal $f$ by the noise $\sum^{m}_{k=1}c_{k}f_{k}.$ Minimizing this noise for various signals with diffent types of noices has been a hot topic in signal processing.
-We shall touch this issue in later chapters.
-For now, if $\{f_k\}_{k=1}^m$ is over complete, parts of the noise contribution might add up to zero and cancel.
-This will never happen if $\{f_k\}_{k=1}^m$ is an orthonormal basis.
+this differs from the correct signal $f$ by the noise $\sum^{m}_{k=1}c_{k}f_{k}.$ Minimizing this noise for various signals with different types of noises has been a hot topic in signal processing.
+Since the frame $\{f_k\}_{k=1}^m$ is an over complete set, it is possible that some part the noise contribution may sum to zero.
+At the same time, if $\{f_k\}_{k=1}^m$ is an orthonormal basis this scenario is never a possibility.
 In that case

-so each noise contribution will make the reconstruction worse. \begin{definition} For $0<p<\infty$,
+so each noise contribution will make the reconstruction worse.